-24 Medicare-and-medicaid-programs-patient-protection-and-affordable-care-act-advancing-interoperability warehouse currently under procurement.
-This will include ingesting Medicaid claims into the HIE, leveraging the existing technology of the HIE and providing the data for the Medicaid analytics vendor for required reporting and analytics.
-Having the AHS data warehouse functions consolidated with the VHIE aligns to 18 V.S.A 9351 (6).
+The Medicaid data warehouse will begin implementation in late 2024 or early 2025, with VITL taking over operations in late 2026 or early 2027.
+This will include providing Medicaid clinical information already within the HIE, leveraging the existing technology of the HIE including master patient index (MPI) and terminology services, and providing the data for the analytics solution for required reporting and analytics.

+Having these data warehouse functions paired with the VHIE aligns to 18 V.S.A 9351 (6).
 During the development phase, the state will own the contract with the vendor to develop the data warehouse.
-Once the data warehouse is developed, VITL will assume ownership of it.
+Once the data warehouse is implemented VITL will assume operations of it.
 This is a beneficial strategy as there are some financial contractual terms associated with contractual requirements for the development of the data warehouse that would be challenging for VITL to commit to (e.g. not receiving up to 25% of payment until CMS certification).
-These issues do not present in the maintenance and operational phase.
+These issues are not present in the maintenance and operational phase.

-Social Determinants of Health: Engagement with consultant on developing an implementable strategic roadmap for Social Determinants of Health.
+Social Drivers of Health: Engagement has begun with a consultant to develop an implementable strategic roadmap for Social Drivers of Health.
 This aligns with the Federal direction on treating the whole person.